 Businesses will need to apply online through the Southampton City Council website – to apply go here.

-If a business already has a Pavement Licence but wishes to extend it you can find the changing circumstances form on the same page.
+If a business already has a Pavement Licence but wishes to extend/amend it you can find the changing circumstances form on the same page – amendments are free.
 Before you apply, please take the time to read through these documents:

 – Impact on street lighting assets